 The Hybrid STBs (Connected STBs) supports transferring of viewership data.
-Otherwise provisions can be made at DVB -C and DVB-S STB manufacturers level to incorporate low cost telco GSM return module or a Wi-Fi connection, that can be used to make a RPD for transferring to the various TAM systems
+Otherwise provisions can be made at DVB -C and DVB-S STB manufacturers level to incorporate low cost telco GSM return module or a Wi-Fi connection module, that can be easily used to make a RPD for transferring of raw viewership data to the various TAM systems in the country.